sophiazzw7/Deep-Neural-Network-from-scratch/README.md

+Got it — here is a **revised version** that aligns *very closely* with your **mid-year self-assessment** AND your **manager’s feedback**, matching the tone, structure, and level of detail that both you and your manager used.
+It keeps things **simple, professional, and human**, without sounding like AI.

+---

+# ⭐ **SECTION 1 — Results**

+**Summarize your accomplishments and impact**

+This year, I stayed on track with my performance goals and continued to support reliable model validations, issue management, and control execution.
+I followed updated MRO procedures, kept my assigned issues and controls current in Archer, and made sure remediation steps and evidence were clear and complete.
+I raised testing questions early, especially when I saw gaps in assumptions or unclear logic, and worked directly with developers and governance partners to resolve them.

+I contributed to multiple validations, including CCAR, operational risk, and loss forecasting models.
+My independent testing and documentation helped improve model effectiveness assessments and supported audit readiness.
+These efforts strengthened issue health, improved transparency in our reviews, and reinforced sound risk practices within my areas of responsibility.

+---

+# ⭐ **SECTION 2 — Behaviors**

+**Evaluate how you demonstrated Truist values**

+I consistently demonstrated Truist’s values in my work and interactions.
+I communicated openly with teammates, developers, and governance partners, and I followed through on remediation and testing tasks with care and accountability.
+I escalated concerns as needed and worked with others to find timely solutions.

+I supported One Team behaviors by onboarding and mentoring a new team member and by helping colleagues troubleshoot Python code or validation tools when they needed support.
+Sharing scripts and technical tips helped the team work more efficiently.
+I also welcomed feedback and used it to strengthen my testing and documentation.
+These actions contributed to a constructive, collaborative environment and supported the team’s overall success.

+---

+# ⭐ **SECTION 3 — Risk Management Effectiveness**

+**Assess awareness, identification, escalation, and mitigation**

+I demonstrated strong risk awareness throughout the year by staying current on required training and following applicable policies in my day-to-day work.
+During validations, I identified issues early—such as missing assumptions, unclear methodology steps, and incomplete testing—and communicated them clearly to stakeholders.

+I escalated concerns when needed to ensure timely resolution, especially when items had impact on model effectiveness or documentation quality.
+I helped strengthen mitigation by reviewing remediation plans and evidence, confirming control activities were executed as intended, and ensuring my IVR documentation was complete and audit-ready.
+These practices supported consistent and effective risk management across my assigned models.

+---

+# ⭐ **SECTION 4 — Growth & Development**

+**Summarize growth and identify future development goals**

+Over the past year, I focused on growing both technically and professionally.
+I sought out opportunities to support Python-based testing work, which helped me expand my technical skills and contribute more efficiently to validations.
+I supported teammates by troubleshooting code, sharing reusable scripts, and helping streamline our testing steps.
+I also mentored a new team member, helping them learn our standards, tools, and processes.

+Looking ahead, I plan to continue building my Python and model analysis skills and expand into machine-learning validation work.
+I also want to strengthen my business understanding of the models I review and improve how I communicate technical findings to non-technical partners.
+These goals will help me continue delivering clear, high-quality validation work and support broader risk awareness across the team.

+---

+If you want, I can produce even *shorter* versions, or adjust tone to exactly match your manager’s writing style line-by-line.

 Yes, that’s exactly the right idea – what you’re describing is a **parametric bootstrap on the quantiles**:

 * For each replication, simulate a full sample with the **same n as the original data** from the fitted model.